Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Motivating Experimental Results

-Before going to the theories, we first present some numerical results to shed light on how much difference it makes to use different numbers of dominating points in the IS mixture.
-In particular, we demonstrate that, contrary to the guidance from asymptotic efficiency, missing some dominating points may not hurt empirical performances, and in fact can sometimes achieve even better performances in terms of stability (measured by confidence interval (CI) width).
-Besides, the example in Section \ref{sec:numerical_mnist} also justifies the motivation why we seek to reduce the number of used dominating points in the IS mixture.
+We run three numerical examples to demonstrate that missing dominating points in IS construction, while provably leads to asymptotic inefficiency, could perform well empirically.
+This thus suggests an inadequacy in using asymptotic efficiency, or more generally variance-based criteria, to measure the performances of rare-event estimators.
+Besides, the computationally demanding example in Section \ref{sec:numerical_mnist} justifies the motivation why we seek to reduce the number of used dominating points in the IS mixture.